Laate/password-memorization-backend/README.md

 # Memo-backend

 API used to collect information from a [frontend](https://version.aalto.fi/gitlab/usability-stylometry/password-memorization) containing a memorisation game.
 The API is built using Node and Express and it connects to a PostgreSQL database.
+Uses [pg-promise](https://github.com/vitaly-t/pg-promise) to interface with Postgres.

 ## How to run